 - Loss of companionship, care, assistance, moral support of the decedent

 - Loss of training and guidance coming from the decedent

-In California, the attorneys at Fox and Fox have been practicing law for over 30 years, helping families cope with the devastating consequences of wrongful death.
+In California, the personal injury attorneys at Fox and Fox have been practicing law for over 30 years, helping families cope with the devastating consequences of wrongful death.
 We invite you to call us today at (818) 986-4494 to speak to an attorney about your situation.